Körborn: Location

-Körborn lies in the headwaters of the Mühlbach, which rises on the plateau north of the town of Kusel, flows out of a broad hollow in a narrow, steep valley southeastwards to the Kuselbach.
+Körborn lies in the headwaters of the Mühlbach, which rises on the plateau north of the town of Kusel, and flows out of a broad hollow in a narrow, steep valley southeastwards to the Kuselbach.
 Towards the north, the municipal area stretches rather a long way to the houses of the little village of the Breitsesterhof (an outlying centre of Baumholder), while towards the south, the municipality's administrative area reaches to a point near Diedelkopf (an outlying centre of Kusel).
 In the east-west direction, it broadens out only slightly, but jutting out from the built-up area are two bulges.
 The western one reaches right out to Castle Lichtenberg (although this lies just outside Körborn's limits in Thallichtenberg), while the eastern one runs along the so-called Roman road towards the Mayweilerhof (an outlying centre of Oberalben).
 The village itself sits at its lower elevations at 360 m above sea level, and at its higher ones at 390 m above sea level.
 In the municipal area's wooded northern reaches, the land at first falls off into a dale, the Baumholder Loch (Loch means “hole” in German), only to rise up again on the far side to heights reaching more than 400 m above sea level.
 The highest point that has been measured within the municipality's limits is one in the woods out near the Breitsesterhof reaching 456 m above sea level.
 The eastern and western bulges, too, both break the 400-metre mark in elevation.
 The lowest point in the municipality is one near Diedelkopf in the Mühlbach valley where the land drops down to about 270 m above sea level.
 The municipal area measures 586 ha, of which 138 ha is wooded.